 It’s impossible to distinguish between bloat and GDV (vets can’t even tell the difference without an X-ray).
-So if you see your dog lying down in pain after eating and suspect either is occurring, get them to the vet ASAP.
+So if you see your dog lying down in pain after eating and that could be a warning sign, get them to the vet ASAP.
 Surgery can possibly save a pup from GDV if it’s caught quickly enough.

 Some dogs are more prone to bloat and GDV than others.
-If your dog has a long chest and deep abdomen (like great Danes and German shepherds), they might be at risk of bloat or GDV.
+If your dog has a long chest and deep abdomen (like Great Danes and German Shepherds), they might be at risk of bloat or GDV.
 “That deep, barrel-chested frame can allow extra room in the abdominals and lower thorax (below the rib cage) that lets the stomach take in more food and air and expand more quickly than the stomach of a more compact dog,” says Ward.
 “If there’s extra room for the stomach to expand and wiggle around, that’s where we get into trouble.”

 Think yours could stand to stop scarfing?
 Use these tips to help him slow his roll.

-Buy a New Bowl
+#1 Buy a Slow Feed Dog Bowl

-A bowl or puzzle specially designed with ridges, a maze, or flaps will make your pup work a little harder for their food (and slow them down).
+A dog bowl or puzzle specially designed with ridges, a maze, or flaps will make your pup work a little harder for their food (and slow them down).
 “Activity feeders and puzzles are absolute lifesavers for many dogs,” says Ward.
 Even if your pet isn’t a crazy-quick eater, a slow-feeding bowl could be a good idea, says Ward, because they make mealtime a more fun, stimulating experience.
 “Slow-feeder bowls engage your dog’s scavenger and prey drive and intellect in a way a normal bowl doesn’t,” he explains.

-If your dog doesn’t seem too interested in a slow-feeder bowl, or if you’re traveling and need another option in a pinch, simply put a tennis ball or chew toy approximately that size in a regular bowl along with the food.
+If your dog doesn’t seem too interested in a slow-feeder bowl, or if you’re traveling and need another option in a pinch, simply put a tennis ball or durable chew toy approximately that size in a regular bowl along with the food.
 He’ll have to nose around and push the ball back and forth while he eats, slowing down mealtime a bit and making it more fun at the same time.